aws-samples/aws-modernization-with-snyk-container-security/content/40_Secure_Application/41_integrate_github.md

 ## Integrate Snyk with the Goof GitHub Repo

-To check for issues in the application's Open Source dependencies, in this example we will use the Snyk GitHub integration to connect Snyk to the application's GitHub Repository.
+In this example, we will use the Snyk GitHub integration to connect Snyk to the application's GitHub repository to check for problems in the application's open source dependencies.

 ### Set up GitHub integration